Relm4/book/src/component_macro_reference.md

 ### Properties

 Properties are initialized and mutated by calling methods within the widget types.
-See the documentation for each widget type to see what methods are available.
-Generally properties are set via setter methods, but any methods on the widget can be called, too.
+Check the documentation for each widget type to see what methods are available.
+Generally properties are set via setter methods, but any methods on the widget can also be called.
 Many of these methods are part of an extension trait associated with the widget type.
-Those traits must be in scope to call their methods.
+These traits must be in scope to call their methods.
 For example, if you want to use the [`set_default_width`](https://gtk-rs.org/gtk4-rs/git/docs/gtk4/prelude/trait.GtkWindowExt.html#tymethod.set_default_width) method from the `GtkWindowExt` trait, you must import the trait directly or glob import it from the prelude (`use gtk::prelude::*;`).

 To initialize a property with a value: